Finding Love After 60 – Advice from the Sixty and Me Community

 Love Can be “Found” – or it Finds You

-According to comments from our community on Facebook, there are many places for women to find love after 60.
+According to our Sixty and Me community, there are many places for women to find love after 60.
 Many women have had success with online dating if they approach it with a positive attitude.
-(In fact, according to a study from Bowling Green State University, people over 60 are the fastest-growing age group to use online dating.)

 Other women have met good men at church or in community organizations, or just while out walking in the park.
 Another option is to simply go to the places you love and do the things you love to do.
 Any man who shares your interests is likely to be frequenting the same places.